Confessions of a Teenage Drama Queen (novel): Plot summary

-Lola goes on a hunger strike to try make her mother let her go which leads to disaster with weakness.
+Lola goes on a hunger strike to try to make her mother let her go which leads to disaster with weakness.
 Lola, unable to buy a decent dress at any second hand shop, gets Sam Creek to help her sneak the Eliza Doolittle dress for her to wear at the Sidartha concert.
-Lola and Ella sneak away to New York City and try to get the last two tickets but Lola remembered she left her money in her make up kit which she left on the train.
+Lola and Ella sneak away to New York City and try to get the last two tickets, but Lola remembered she left her money in her makeup kit which she left on the train.
 Unable to get into the concert Lola and Ella later see the singer of the Sidartha band, Stu Wolff, getting drunk as he leaves the party.
-Lola and Ella lead him into a restaurant to buy him coffee but Stu sneaks out by climbing out the bathroom window.
+Lola and Ella lead him into a restaurant to buy him coffee, but Stu sneaks out by climbing out the bathroom window.
 Lola and Ella then get taken to the police station where Lola tells Ella the truth about her parents and her father comes to take them and Stu back to enjoy the after party and back home afterwards.

 Lola and Ella return to school the next day and Lola confesses to the class that she borrowed Eliza Doolittle's dress for the concert which surprises Mrs Baggoli then Lola is eager to boast to Carla about their antics at the afterparty, but she and Ella become humiliated when Carla succeeds in convincing everyone else they never attended by showing the photos.
 Carla then convinces Mrs Baggoli to have the Pygmalion show at her mansion much to the disappointment of Lola.
 Devastated about the humiliation, Lola goes home, upset, and decides not to perform in the show.
 But she changes her mind the night of the play after Ella calls her out on this, and Lola rushes to school to take on her role as the lead.
-The book ends with the play as a success and with Lola and Carla in the bathroom fixing up their make up for the after party while they acknowledge each other.
+The book ends with the play as a success and with Lola and Carla in the bathroom fixing up their makeup for the after party while they acknowledge each other.